darkerbit/omoribot3/USAGE.md

 To add an arrow to one of the choices (by default there's no arrows which looks a bit odd), you can simply add `->` before the choice you want.
 So if you wanted `YES` to be selected by default in the above example, you could use `->YES;NO`, or if you wanted `NO` to be selected, you could use `YES;->NO`.

 There is no limit to the amount of choices, and every choice supports the formatting tags above.

+## BACKGROUNDS

+You can attach a background image to `?tb` and `?ch` by adding `&BACKGROUND&` to the start of the message, and then attaching an image file.

+By default, this resizes it to 640 by 480 (the default resolution of OMORI and the one the textboxes are designed for), but you can prevent this by using `&BACKGROUND NO RESIZE&` instead.

+If you also have an attached portrait, the first attachment will be the background and the second the portrait.